 Englewood Isles -When your boat needs a home

-Boater’s Paradise in Englewood
+Boaters Paradise in Englewood

 Alternatively, you could leave the boat on a trailer and park it in a storage facility.
 That may cut your cost already in half.
 But there is a “little” more work involved as well.
 You need to have a set of wheels capable of pulling the trailer.
 You also need to spend more time on dry land before you can enjoy some quality time on the water.

-Before you decide to go this avenue go to a boat launch during high season, or better a holiday, and watch the action.
+Go to a boat launch during high season, or better a holiday, and watch the action.
 Now you know what we mean, right?
 If you are number 9 in line waiting for your boat to launch …you need to be patient.
 Especially when captain number 8 has the biggest mouth within a 10-mile radius, but no clue how to put his boat in the water.
 While he is trying to sink his boat, you are most likely pulling your last hair out.

 So, you did not solve the problem at the crowded boat launch, but at least you saved the money for the storage.
-Now you can at least afford the hourly $1.00 parking fee at the boat ramp and there are still a few bucks for a six-pack left.
+Now you can at least afford the hourly $1.00 parking fee at the boat ramp, and there are still a few bucks for a six-pack left.
 Sweet!

 Well, as a boat owner (or future boat owner) you still have another option: buying a home with a private boat dock – or at least a boat dock in a community harbor.
 “Oh my gosh, I am not a millionaire!
 “You may think, dear reader.
 Well, a home with a boat dock does not necessarily need to cost a fortune, but it could.

 Here we will show you a boaters community in Englewood, where you can still buy an affordable home.
-Keep your little toy on davits behind your house …..or in the nearby community harbor…..and you are still able to put food on the table or gas in the tank.
+Keep your little toy on davits behind your house …..or in the nearby community marina, and you are still able to put food on the table or gas in the tank.
 Isn’t that something?
 Here comes the deal:

 You are miles away from the crowd, but close to everything you need.
 State road 776 makes this happen.
-Shopping, dining, entertainment, medical facilities and schools are close by.
+Shopping, dining, entertainment, medical facilities, and schools are close by.
 The beaches on Manasota Key are also only a stone’s throw away.
 What else do you need?
 You are not cut off from the rest of the world.

 Many residents of this deed-restricted community have private boat docks, lifts, and ramps.
-The waterways all run into Lemon Bay and then through Stump Pass into the emerald green waters of the Gulf of Mexico.
+The waterways all run into Lemon Bay and then through Stump Pass into the emerald-green waters of the Gulf of Mexico.

 All properties in the community are hosts to a unique Florida flora and fauna.
 You will love it!
-All utilities are underground, therefore, no ugly power lines and transformer boxes are ruining the looks of this paradise.
+All utilities are underground; therefore, no ugly power lines and transformer boxes are ruining the looks of this paradise.

-course.
-By the way, Marina membership is only open to property owners within Englewood Isles, but that should not be a surprise, right?
+You’ll see a lot of people biking, walking and jogging …and boating, of course.
+By the way, Marina membership is only open to property owners within Englewood Isles, but that shouldn’t be a surprise, right?